Updated: 13-10-2025 at 3:30 PM

 To encourage domestic urea manufacturing, the government initiated multiple measures to reduce imports in this space, resulting in several companies shifting their focus to this space.

-Balanced Application of Fertilisers: The scheme will encourage the farmers to adopt integrated nutrient management practices by reducing the usage of chemical fertilisers and fertilisers or organic manure mainly for reducing the load on soil.
+Balanced Application of Fertilisers: The government scheme on urea will encourage the farmers to adopt integrated nutrient management practices by reducing the usage of chemical fertilisers and fertilisers or organic manure, mainly for reducing the load on soil.

 Read More: Ayushman Card